Start Here

 Getting Around Japan

-- Best Way to Get Around Japan
+- Best Way to Get Around Japan — Every Transport Option Explained

-- How to Choose the Best Train Route
+- How to Choose the Best Train Route in Japan

-- How to Navigate Train Stations in Japan
+- How to Navigate Tokyo Station

 Make Your Trip Easier